 Blue carpets are a popular choice for bedrooms, living rooms, and other areas where you spend a substantial amount of your time.
 However, blue rugs stain easily and soil quickly, so it’s important to know how to clean them correctly.

-Professional rug cleaning such as Carpet Cleaning in Connecticut is recommended if you want to restore a stained blue rug to its original color, but for minor stains and soiling, there are steps you can take at home.
+Professional rug cleaning such as rug steam, rug repair, rug patching, Carpet Cleaning in Connecticut is recommended if you want to fix something from your rug or restore a stained blue rug to its original color, but for minor stains and soiling, there are steps you can take at home.